 However, by 2010 more than 500,000 FCGs were in payment and the foster care system was struggling to keep pace with the numbers due to the required initial investigations and reports by social workers, court-ordered placements, and additional two-yearly social worker reviews and court-ordered extensions.
-SASSA is not allowed to pay the FCG without a valid court order or extension order, and more than 110,000 FCGs lapsed between April 2009 and March 2011 because of backlogs in the extensions of court orders.9
+SASSA is not allowed to pay the FCG without a valid court order or extension order, and more than 110,000 FCGs lapsed between April 2009 and March 2011 because of backlogs in the extensions of court orders.18-20 workers could extend orders administratively until December 2014, by which date a comprehensive legal solution should have been found to prevent qualifying families from losing their grants in future.21 Yet no policy solution had been developed by the 2014 cut-off date.
+Instead, the Department of Social Development sought (and received) an urgent court order extending the date to the end of 2017, which was then extended again by two year until the end of November 2019, and then by another year until the end of 2020.
+By this time, a legal solution must be found or thousands of children in foster care stand to lose their grants.

 In 2011 a court-ordered settlement stipulated that the foster care court orders that had expired - or that were going to expire in the following two years - must be deemed to have been extended until 8 June 2013.
 This effectively placed a moratorium on the lapsing of these FCGs.
-As a temporary solution, social workers could extend orders administratively until December 2014, by which date a comprehensive legal solution should have been found to prevent qualifying families from losing their grants in future.
-Yet no policy solution had been developed by the 2014 cut-off date.
-Instead, the Department of Social Development sought (and received) an urgent court order extending the date to the end of 2017, which was then extended until the end of
+As a temporary solution, social